-This final analysis is kept intentionally brief because it directly transposes into the much wider discussion regarding the development and use autonomous weapons systems (AWS).
+This final analysis is kept intentionally brief because it directly transposes into the much wider discussion regarding the development and use of autonomous weapons systems (AWS).
 This is an existing area of debate that continues to attract a great deal of multi-disciplinary attention—and, in short, it is well beyond the scope of the present article to attempt to settle that argument definitively.
-Nevertheless, the vast majority AWSwidely referred to as “killer robots”are EAIs, although the current authors distinguish the two by noting that unlike an AWS, an EAI is not delegated decision-making responsibilities regarding the direct application of force.
+Nevertheless, the vast majority of AWS’—widely referred to as “killer robots”—are EAIs, although the current authors distinguish the two by noting that unlike an AWS, an EAI is not delegated decision-making responsibilities regarding the direct application of force.

 The question the authors do pose in respect of the present discussion is that if an EAI is to be permitted to authorize an act of self-defense by proxy (owing to the fact that all of the options have been considered, and action is considered both necessary and proportionate), should they also be able to authorize direct force if that is the only reasonable course of action left to take?
 Here, some readers may draw a parallel with the Soviet Union’s 1980’s satellite early warning system “Oko”, which incorrectly identified that the U.S. had launched five ICBMs.
 Thankfully, the experienced Soviet Lieutenant Colonel responsible for monitoring the system trusted his instinct over and above the machine’s insistent warnings, and what may have been World War III was averted.
 Some use this as an example of why it is necessary to keep humans in the loop.
 However, herein lie the issue that goes to the very heart of this Article—in that future-looking discussions must not be premised upon past or even present technology.
 Regardless, if the authors’ wide principle of concurrent application was applied to AWS decision-making it would still offer greater humanitarian protections than are currently on offer.

 By way of sectional summary, the authors’ proposed test is very much designed to mitigate and negate understandable objection and distrust of such a permissive approach to pre-emption.
 The authors defend this approach in three key ways.
 First, they do so by recalibrating the temporal spectrum itself so that the necessity requirement is transitioned to the point of attack, and that any assessment also includes post bellum considerations.
-Secondly, to assert the idea of “perpetual self-defense” naturally invites that a constant state of defensive readiness is both strategically and legally desirable and already in practice.
+The second key defence, is that the idea of “perpetual self-defense” naturally invites that a constant state of defensive readiness.
+This is both strategically and legally desirable, and somewhat importantly, can already be seen in practice.
 Thirdly, that self-defense by proxy in the form of influence communications is certainly a “lesser of the evils”.
 To stress test this approach, the authors simulated these differing approaches via the lens of a single scenario as a means of concluding that in certain circumstances, an EAI should be permitted to act pre-emptively (at the very least in the form of influence communications).

-G. The Proliferation of EAI echnology.
+G. The Proliferation of EAI Technology.